-Mental and physical disorders may make dental care difficult, but Dr. Mady offers the ideal solution.
-You can choose from a wide range of dental sedation options for yourself or your loved one that will make your dental visit peaceful and pain-free.
-Some patients who can receive sedation dentistry here include patients with:
+Mental and physical disorders may make dental care difficult.
+At the Center for Dental Anesthesia, we offer the ideal solution.
+You can choose from a wide range of dental sedation options for yourself or your loved one that will make dental visits peaceful and pain-free.

 - Down syndrome